Silsden Hoard: Historical background

 The hoard is one of three found in the former territories of the Brigantes, all of which contain Corieltauvian coins.
-It is thought that the hoards were deposited by British refugees fleeing the Roman invasion of AD 43, under the Emperor Claudius and, as such, may be associated with accounts of the flight of Caratacus, the son of Cunobelinus, whose policies were used by the Romans as a pretext for the invasion.
+It is thought the hoards were deposited by British refugees fleeing the Roman invasion of AD 43, under Emperor Claudius and, as such, may be associated with accounts of the flight of Caratacus, the son of Cunobelinus, whose policies were used by the Romans as a pretext for the invasion.